sl1453/sl1453.github.io/index.md

 ---
 Welcome to Asteroid B-678! 🪐 (aka the website I finally taught myself to build ✌️)

-I'm Shican (Claire), just graduated with a Ph.D. 🎓 in biology from [Georgetown University](https://gufaculty360.georgetown.edu/s/contact/00336000014SkjDAAS/shican-li).
-I founded **[BioPath Analytica](https://your-business-website.com)** as a **non-profit bio consultation web project** — an experimental entrepreneurship prototype to gain real-life experience as a biologist and enrich my post-graduate journey in bioinformatics practices.
+I'm Shican (Claire), a Ph.D. 🎓 in biology from [Georgetown University](https://gufaculty360.georgetown.edu/s/contact/00336000014SkjDAAS/shican-li).
+I founded **[BioPath Analytica](https://your-business-website.com)** as a non-profit bio consultation web project — an experimental entrepreneurship prototype to gain real-life experience as a biologist and enrich my post-graduate journey in bioinformatics practices.

 I’m beginning my post-doc fellowship at Upenn while also preparing for the next stage of my career in China.
-I’ll continue to share my adventures in science and beyond!I will share my adventures in science and beyond!
+I’ll continue to share my adventures in science and beyond!

 ### Head to the [**About**](about) page, or visit the **menu tabs ☝️** to dive in.
 (No snoozefests, pinky swear!)